Inner Ear Piercings – Everything You Need To Know

 The biggest risks with these types of piercings are serious infections, but allergic reactions are also of considerable danger.

-If you have had other piercings, you should know what types of jewelry are safe for you to wear, of course.
-Stick with something you've used before, such as stainless steel, at first.
+If you have had other piercings, you should know what types of jewelry are safe for you to wear.
+Stick with something you've used before.

 Abscesses can sometimes occur from piercings, which is when pus can't escape the cartilage and gets seriously infected.